UniversalDependencies/UD_Slovenian-SSJ/README.txt

 consisting of 11,411 annotated sentences and 235,864 tokens, has been used as the basis for conversion to the Slovenian UD Treebank.

-The conversion from ssj200k to the Slovenian SSJ UD Treebank was completely automatic, based on a large set of rules for both morphosyntactic and syntactic layer, which include different lexical, morphological and dependency features.
+The conversion from ssj200k to the Slovenian SSJ UD Treebank was automatic (except for "biti"), based on a set of rules for both morphosyntactic and syntactic layer, which include different lexical, morphological and dependency features.
+The rules and conversion scripts are available at https://github.com/clarinsi/jos2ud

 Due to the specifics of the original JOS syntactic annotation scheme, not all dependency relations from the original ssj200k treebank could be converted automatically, resulting in a smaller UD treebank size.
 The current version of the Slovenian UD Treebank thus contains 8,000 sentences with 140,670 tokens taken from various text types, e.g. fiction, non-fiction and periodicals, dating from 1990-2000.
 The original JOS annotations are included as part of the POSTAG (JOS morphosyntactic tags) and MISC (JOS dependency heads and labels) columns in the CONLLU format.

 The corpus is linearly split into training (80%), development (10%) and test (10%) data.